Projection hypothesis in the setting for the quantum Jarzynski equality: Conclusion

-The upper bounds of the extractable work in Eqs. (\ref{eq:Wfb1}) and (\ref{eq:Wfb2}) cancel each other out.
-Note that there have been recent advances in the measurement-based quantum heat engine: for a review, see Ref. \cite{QSV}.
-The key novel steps in this type of quantum heat engine are the {\it dynamical} process in projective quantum measurement, the measurement-based feedback process, and the memory reset process, all of which are fundamentally described here.}}
+which is the comprehensive form of the Landauer principle for the work required to reset the memory \cite{Landauer1,Landauer2}.
+The upper bounds of the extractable quantum work in Eqs. (\ref{eq:Wfb1}) and (\ref{eq:Wfb2}) cancel each other out.
+Note that there have been recent advances in the measurement-based quantum heat engine: for a review, see Ref. \cite{AVS}.
+The key novel steps in this type of quantum heat engine are projective quantum measurement, the measurement-based feedback process, and the memory reset process, all of which are fundamentally described here.

-{{The third stage is to incorporate the work required for event reading, that is, the {\it informatical} process in projective quantum measurement $W_{\rm e.r.}$.
-As noted, this work required for event reading was initially analyzed in Refs. \cite{JSTAT1} and \cite{JSTAT2}.
-In the notation of Appendix A.2, the information-theoretical origin of this work in terms of the density matrix is
+The third stage is to incorporate the work required for event reading, that is, the informatical process in projective quantum measurement $W_{\rm e.r.}$, which is independent from quantum work $W_{\rm meas}$.
+As noted, this work required for event reading was first analyzed by Refs. \cite{JSTAT1} and \cite{JSTAT2}.
+In the notation of Appendix A.2, the information-theoretical origin of this classical single-shot work in terms of the density matrix is

 where $S(\widehat{\varrho}||\widehat{\varrho}^\star)$ is the generalized relative von Neumann entropy: